mistweaverco/kulala.nvim/docs/docs/usage/dynamically-setting-environment-variables-based-on-response-json.md

 ## With built-in parser

-If the response is a *simple* JSON object, you can set environment variables using the `@env-json-key` directive.
+If the response is a *simple* JSON object, you can set environment variables using the [request variables](request-variables) feature.

 ```http title="with-builtin-parser.http"
 # Setting the environment variables to be used in the next request.